CARD CARRYING

 Having tested the pH and adjusted the tank’s heater, Hart submerged the ziplock bag of tetras in the clear water and opened it up.

-“But what was his motivation?”
+“But why?”
 Hard asked, aloud.

 The tetras ignored him.